zimicjs/zimic/README.md

 HTTP interceptors provide the main API to handle matched HTTP requests and return mock responses.
 The methods, paths, status codes, parameters, and responses are statically-typed based on the provided service schema.
 To intercept HTTP requests, an interceptor needs a running [HttpInterceptorWorker](#httpinterceptorworker).

+Each interceptor represents a service and can be used to mock its routes and methods.

 #### `createHttpInterceptor`

 Creates an HTTP interceptor.